 Strawberry picking

-We parked up and collected punnets for the fruit and bags for the veg from one of the many kiosks on the site.
-Our visit was in early July so there was an absolute abundance of strawberries and raspberries, which they all wanted.
+We parked and collected punnets for the fruit and bags for the veg from one of the many kiosks on the site.
+There was an absolute abundance of strawberries and raspberries, which they all wanted.
 There were information boards, which explained how to know if the raspberries were ripe so with this in mind the girls were let loose.
 They picked loads!
 We then moved onto the strawberries and the children quickly learnt which to pick.
 Again we picked loads.

-Maria has a particular thing for sugar snaps and was very keen to go and pick some so we headed to that section next, but on the way stocked up on a few blackcurrants.
+Maria has a particular thing for sugar snaps so we headed to that section next and on the way stocked up on a few blackcurrants.
 We then moved on to the neighbouring broad beans.
 We were about to go and pay and then saw some people with courgette flowers.
 I love ‘fiori fritti’ – literally deep fired courgette flowers – so off we headed to another section.
-We picked both the courgettes and the flowers and a marrow for good measure.
-Then we headed to get everything weighed and pay.
+We picked both the courgettes and the flowers and a marrow for good measure, then headed to get everything weighed and pay.

 Pick your own